TristanAsbury/College_Projects/Broadcaster/readme.md

 # Broadcaster Project
-**About: Multiple clients connect to a central server.
-When a client sends a message, the message is relayed to all other clients.**
+- When a user starts the client, they must enter a client identifier (username).
+- If the username is valid, they may try to connect to the server.
+If they can't, the program will show a prompt and exit.
+- If the connection is successful, the user may send a message which gets relayed to all other clients connected to the server.
 - *Learning outcomes:*
     - [x] Learned how to implement and use the Runnable interface
     - [x] Learned how to handle multiple concurrent clients connected to one server